noopkat/avrgirl-arduino/README.md

 + Arduino Pro
 + Tinyduino

-This library is designed to ultimately be rolled into the avrgirl project, however it still works perfectly well as a stand alone package to be used outside of avrgirl if you wish.
+This library is designed to ultimately be rolled into the avrgirl project, however it still works perfectly well as a stand-alone package to be used outside of avrgirl if you wish.

 ## How to install